 These errors reflect internal software error conditions.
 If they persist, submit a Software Performance Report along with the related console dialogue and any other pertinent information.
+ILLEGAL ERROR-SEVERITY CODE <error data>

 Description: An error message call has been generated containing an illegal parameter.